 c.
 Any lodging and occupancy tax revenues subject to the tax sharing formula of the Tax Agreement shall be distributed as provided in Section III(B)(3) of the Tax Agreement.

-Article V. Food and Beverage Tax
+Article V. Food and Beverage Tax.

 5.01.
-Definitions.
-For purposes of this Article, the following terms are defined:
+Imposition; Rate of Food and Beverage Tax.

 a.
-Complimentary means a service or item provided at no cost to a customer.
-Complimentary does not include items purchased with points or rewards value.
+There is levied upon all persons engaged in the business of making sales of food and beverage to the general public from a business premises located on Tribal and trust lands, a tax for the privilege of engaging in that business equal to six percent (6%) of the gross receipts of the business, plus the penalty and interest if applicable as provided by this Ordinance, less deductions allowed by this Ordinance.

 b.
-Food and Beverage means prepared food intended for immediate consumption as that term is defined in Michigan Compiled Laws Section 205.54g, as amended.
+The taxpayer may pass the amount of the tax owed on to the person purchasing food and beverage items and include the amount of the tax in the retail or sales price of the food and beverage advertised.

 5.02.
-Imposition; Rate of Tax.

-a.
-There is levied upon all persons engaged in the business of making sales of food and beverage to the general public from a business premises located on Tribal and trust lands, a tax for the privilege of engaging in that business equal to six percent (6%) of the gross receipts of the business, plus the penalty and interest if applicable as provided by this ordinance, less deductions allowed by this ordinance.

-b.
-The taxpayer may pass the amount of the tax owed on to the person purchasing food and beverage items and include the amount of the tax in the retail or sales price of the food and beverage advertised.

-5.03.
-Computation of Gross Receipts.
-In computing the amount of food and beverage tax levied under this Article, a taxpayer may exclude from the amount of gross receipts and shall not be obliged to collect food and beverage tax on:
+Exemptions from Food and Beverage Tax.
+The food and beverage tax shall not apply to:

 a.
 Food and beverage provided on a complimentary basis.
 Complimentary does not include items purchased with points or rewards value;